-I’m going to start this post off with this: Don’t let others make your goals feel small.
+Here’s a piece of advice: Don’t let others make your goals feel small.

-But if all of that sounds like nothing near what you want in life (which is how it sounds for me), don’t let that make you feel like your goals aren’t important.
+But if all of that sounds like nothing near what you want in life, don’t let that make you feel like your goals aren’t important.

 To toot our own horn a bit, we were really the first fashion business resource to confidently communicate this message — you don’t have to do things the traditional way and you can absolutely build a business that complements your lifestyle.

 And I find myself this week wanting to reiterate that message.

 The reason that this message has been such a cornerstone of the StartUp FASHION brand and beliefs is because it is a cornerstone of me and my beliefs.

 When I say that you can and should build a business that complements your lifestyle, I mean that you get to look at what it is you want in life and then build a business around it, rather than thinking you have to create a “legitimate” fashion business, doing all the things that people in this industry tell you you’re “supposed” to do, and then try to find happiness in that.

 The issue that tends to arise when you start to talk about your lifestyle business is that you can sometimes feel like your goals aren’t big enough, important enough, or exciting enough.
-But that’s not true.

 It can be inspiring to see such impressive accomplishments, goals, and aspirations among the group.
-But I have to be honest, I was glad I wasn’t one of them.
+But I have to be honest, I don’t want to be one of them.

 Maybe for them, it is.
 But for me it’s not.
 I love my life and I want to continue to run and grow a business that allows me to keep on living it exactly as I please.

-And if you reflect on your options and ultimately decide that the business you want to build doesn’t require seed rounds and $100,000 runway productions, and $5,000 a month publicist invoices, and getting in Barneys, that doesn’t mean that you goals are any less admirable, impressive, or exciting than those who are pursuing that.
+And if you reflect on your options and ultimately decide that the business you want to build doesn’t require seed rounds and $100,000 runway productions, and $5,000 a month publicist invoices, and getting in department stores, that doesn’t mean that your goals are any less admirable, impressive, or exciting than those who are pursuing that.

 You still get to talk about your business with excitement AND, you still get to share what you’re doing with confidence and pride.
-Decide want you want and own that decision because it’s yours and yours only to make.
+Decide what you want and own that decision because it’s yours and yours only to make.

 Lots of love and encouragement,